 san juan airport transfer avoid rip offs surge warning

 The official taxi system is the most reliable San Juan Airport transfer option if you carry checked bags and want a locked-in price.
 The Puerto Rico Tourism Company (PRTC) enforces fixed zone rates for all trips originating at SJU.
-There are no meters and absolutely no negotiations.
+There are no meters and no negotiations.
 You pay a flat fare based on your destination district.

 How the dispatch system works